- Last updated:

 For more information refer to council's septic tank decommissioning procedure fact sheet.

-To apply for a permit to install or change an OSF:
+To apply for a permit to install or change an OSF, you will need to complete form 1 permit work application for plumbing, drainage and on-site sewerage work.

 Council offers several ways to submit your service report: